amarsee/midstone-project/README.md

 This package scrapes box scores from the [basketball-reference](https://www.basketball-reference.com/) website.

+## Files

+ * nba_rest_effects_DataSetup
+   * Explores how the functions of ballr operate
+   * combineYears is a function that combines the schedule from every team into one dataframe
+   * Combines seasons from 2014 to present and writes to a csv file
+     * Also combined 1985 to present, but was not used in Shiny App
+ * nba_rest_effect_Exploration
+   * Explores data set and writes out final data to rds file for the Shiny App
+ * nba-stats-shiny-dashboard
+   * Contains global, ui, and server files for the Shiny App
+ * Data
+   * Contains data files produced by setup file
+ * Proposal
+   * PDF of project proposal

 ## Shiny App

 The Shiny App is split into 2 pages: League Wide Point Difference and Team Comparison